Cassamajor-Wany/Cassamajor-Wany/README.md

 - 👀 I’m interested in Data analytics
 - 🌱 I’m currently learning NLP
 - 💞️ I’m looking to collaborate on Business projects
-- 📫 How to reach me LinkedIn @WanyCassamajor
+- 📫 How to reach me : cassamajor.wany@gmail.com